‘Weeks’ before migrants back on board Bibby barge – minister

 “Tests have subsequently been carried out and the definitive answers to those tests will be received very shortly.

+Labour’s shadow immigration minister Stephen Kinnock said: “The Bibby Stockholm was supposed to be a symbol of the Conservatives cutting asylum costs, but the minister hasn’t even mentioned those costs today.

+“Instead, it stands alongside the boats and the hotels as a floating symbol of Conservative failure and incompetence, which is costing the taxpayer half a million pounds a month.”

-According to UK Health Security Agency (UKHSA) data, three cases were reported in August, taking the total number of cases for 2022 and 2023 to 77.
+It comes as UK Health Security Agency (UKHSA) data showed three cases of diphtheria among asylum seekers were reported in England in August, taking the total number of cases for 2022 and 2023 to 77.

 The total previously stood at 74 after one case was reported in January.
 No further cases were recorded between February and July, the figures show.